 Configure SSIS Copy Column Transformation

-We were duplicating the [Standard Cost] and color columns and named as Product price and Product Color.
+We duplicated the [Standard Cost] and color columns and named them Product price and Product Color.
 By default, The duplicate column is called Copy of Column Name in Output Alias, but you can edit this name as per your requirement.

 Click OK.
 Next, drag and drop the OLE DB Destination into the data flow region.